chainbound/bolt/bolt-contracts/README.md

 5. get approved by the vault.
 6. start providing commitments with the stake provided by the vault.

-### Eigenlayer Integration guides for Validators/Operators
+### EigenLayer Integration Guide for Bolt Validators and Operators

-In the Bolt ecosystem, we assume that the staker and operator are controlled by the same entity: the proposer.
-This assumption comes from the fact that preconfirmation fees are paid directly to it using priority fees.
+In the Bolt ecosystem, the integration process slightly varies depending on whether you are part of a **staking pool** or you are a **solo staker**.
+Below, we outline the steps for both scenarios and highlight the differences.

+**For Staking Pools**

-To participate in the Bolt Actively Validated Service (AVS) via EigenLayer, follow the standard procedures outlined in the [EigenLayer documentation](https://docs.eigenlayer.xyz/).
+To participate in the Bolt Actively Validated Service (AVS) via EigenLayer as part of a staking pool, follow the standard procedures outlined in the [EigenLayer documentation](https://docs.eigenlayer.xyz/).
+In particular, the validators will need to point to a common Node Operator.
 However, Bolt’s integration introduces some additional steps that differ from the classic AVS onboarding process:

 1. **Ensure Collateral is Whitelisted**: Verify that your underlying collateral strategy is whitelisted in the `BoltManager` contract by calling the `isEigenLayerCollateralWhitelisted` function.
 Bolt requires specific collateral types to maintain compatibility and security within its system.
-2. **Register as a Validator**: Since you act as both validator and operator in Bolt, you need to register your validator in the `BoltValidators` contract by invoking the `BoltValidators.registerValidator function`.
+2. **Register the Validators**: in Bolt, you need to register your validator in the `BoltValidators` contract by invoking the `BoltValidators.registerValidator function`.
 This step is crucial for your validator to be recognized and to participate in Bolt’s protocol.
 3. **Register as an Operator**: Register yourself as an operator in the `BoltManager` contract by calling the `BoltManager.registerEigenLayerOperator` function.
 This formalizes your role within the Bolt network and allows you to manage operations effectively.
 4. **Register the EigenLayer Strategy**: Finally, register the EigenLayer strategy you are using for restaking if it has not been done by someones else.
    This ensures that your restaked assets are correctly integrated with Bolt’s system.

+**For Solo Stakers**

+In the case of solo stakers, **the staker and operator are controlled by the same entity**, known as the proposer.
+This assumption is made because preconfirmation fees are paid directly to the proposer using priority fees.
+Having both roles unified simplifies fee distribution and aligns incentives.

 ## Fault Proof Challenge and Slashing: `BoltChallenger`